YelbyTheCat/Toggler/README.md

 # Toggler

-Creates animations for Bool and int types.
+Creates animations for Bool and int types.</br>
-Adds to parameters based on object name
+Adds to parameters based on object name</br>
-Adds to FX layer
+Adds to FX layer</br>

 ## Simple
 ### Standard